How Booze Brands are Raising the Bar Amid a Cluttered Category

 3. Sensory Experiences

-Budweiser’s Made in America festival, which took place over Labor Day weekend in Philadelphia, involved all five senses.
+Budweiser’s Made in America festival in Philadelphia involved all five senses.
 First, there was the hip-hop and indie rock emanating from the concert stage (music is a key part of Budweiser’s brand DNA and a passion point for its fans).
-But last year, in the fourth iteration of the festival, the 48-foot Budweiser Brewmaster Tour trailer engaged the fans’ other four senses as Budweiser brewmasters took them step-by step through the 30-day brewing process.
+But in the fourth iteration of the festival, the 48-foot Budweiser Brewmaster Tour trailer engaged the fans’ other four senses as Budweiser brewmasters took them step-by step through the 30-day brewing process.
 Guests got to see, touch and smell the hops, barley, yeast and rice, then “feel” the brewery environment during the aging and finishing stages in a temperature-controlled cool room.
 The experience ended with a cold, refreshing taste of Bud in custom BMIA Philly cups, straight from a scaled-down finishing tank (Agencies: Cornerstone and Anamoly, both New York City; Big Shoulders, Chicago; FreemanXP, Dallas).

 4. Local Flavor